pengnam/BrainDump/GoLang/GoLang.md

 ReadTimeout covers the time from when connection is accepted to when the request body is fully read.
 Implemented using SetReadDeadline immediately after accept.

+## Context Pattern
+Each incoming request is handled as its own goroutine.
+Request handlers might spawn additional goroutines to access identity specific values but if the request is cancelled or times out, all goroutines working on request should exit quickly.
+Context package makes it easy to pass request scoped values, cancellation signals, and deadlines available as a context.

 ## Useful Links

 https://queue.acm.org/detail.cfm?id=2839461
 (*) https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/